 Digital Twins for Industry 4.0: Applications, Benefits, and Considerations

 If you are a tech-savvy person, you’ve most likely heard about “Digital Twins”.
-Digital Twins are a major Industry 4.0 trend to watch in 2019 and this week we take a closer look at this innovative technology and why Digital Twins matter to the industrial world.
+Digital Twins are a major Industry 4.0 trend to watch and this week we take a closer look at this innovative technology and why Digital Twins matter to the industrial world.

 Digital Twins in A Nutshell

 Digital Twins have garnered significant interest over the last few years as the Internet of Things (IoT) has become more and more pervasive.
 A digital twin is a virtual model that mirrors a physical object or process throughout its lifecycle.
 Providing a near real-time bridge between the physical and digital worlds, this technology enables you to remotely monitor and control equipment and systems.
 Ultimately, it can execute simulation models to test and predict asset and process changes under different “what-if” scenarios.
 Leveraging digital twins, companies can realize substantial benefits such as improved operations, product and service innovation, and faster time-to-market.

 Creating a digital twin requires different elements, including: